vpurush/kth-javascript/README.md

 # kth-javascript

+## Ken Thompson Hack in Javascript

-Ken Thompson Hack in Javascript
+This repository demonstrates that Ken Thompson Hack is a risk in Javascript as well.